jpluimers/GExperts/Documentation/Readme.txt

 UNINSTALLATION
 ----------------------
-  You should undock all GExperts windows before uninstallation, or the IDE might temporarily leave a blank area where the docked expert used to be on the next IDE restart.
   Uninstallation of GExperts can be done from the Control Panel's Add/Remove Programs or Programs [and Features] tool under Vista.

 CHANGE LOG
 ----------------------
-VERSION 1.32 (April ??, 2007)
+VERSION 1.32 (September 11, 2007)
+- General: Added support for RAD Studio 2007
-- Save GExperts data files under the user's Application Data\GExperts directory by default for new installs, to better support Windows Vista user restrictions.
-  To change this location manually, go to GExperts Configuration, File Locations.
+  GExperts data files are saved under the user's Application Data\GExperts directory by default for new installs, to better support Windows Vista user restrictions.
+To change this location manually, go to GExperts, Configuration, File Locations.
+- Grep: Allow searching of the active form's text while the editor is active
+- To Do List: Allow scanning .inc files in searched directories for to do items

 VERSION 1.31 (April 7, 2007)